dancespiele/yew_styles/README.md

 In the left side there is a list of links where each one access to a correspondent component documentation, there, shows how to use it.

+## Run the documentation page
+Inside of the project run:

+`npm start`

+## Run the tests
+Inside of the project run:

+`cargo test --target wasm32-unknown-unknown --manifest-path=crate/yew_styles/Cargo.toml`

 ## Development phase
 Yew style is in early phase, currently doesn't have enough components to cover all the requirements that could need a website/web application.
 All contributions are appreciated.